canstar

 How car registration costs are calculated

-That’s different to New South Wales, where motorists can choose their CTP or Green Slip insurer, and then pay the premium separately before being able to renew their car’s registration.
+That’s different to New South Wales, where motorists can choose their CTP or Green Slip insurance provider, and then pay the premium separately before being able to renew their car’s registration.

 How do I know when my registration is due for renewal?

-VicRoads will send out a registration notice in the mail six weeks before your registration expires, detailing how much it will cost and how you can pay.
-Motorists can also sign up for a MyVicRoads account and receive reminders when rego is due via SMS.
+VicRoads will send you a notice in the mail about six weeks before your registration expires, detailing how much it will cost and how you can pay.
+Motorists can also sign up for a MyVicRoads account and receive reminders via SMS.
 You must renew your registration on or before the due date so your vehicle can legally be driven.

-The cost of CTP will depend on your car’s body type, intended use, and seating/carrying capacity, as well as the postcode where the car is registered: these are divided into the same low, medium and high risk zones used for car registration costs.
+The cost of CTP, also referred to as the TAC charge in Victoria, will depend on your car’s body type, intended use, and seating/carrying capacity, as well as the postcode where the car is registered—divided into the same low, medium, and high risk zones used for car registration costs.

 The TAC classifies vehicles in Victoria under the following categories: